redhat-developer/openshift-web-console-customizations/guidelines.md

 - You must agree to be referenced as a participant of the competition
 - You allow Red Hat to blog about your entry and reference either (a) your organization (b) your name (c) your github id
 - You must agree to share your code and screenshot in a public git repository
+- Include multiple supported customizations in your submission.
+The more the merrier!

 Try OpenShift here! https://www.openshift.com/try